cssconf/blog-content/2017/2017-03-08_rachel-andrew-jessica-lord-tim-holman-at-cssconf-eu-2017/2017-03-08_rachel-andrew-jessica-lord-tim-holman-at-cssconf-eu-2017.md

 ---
-title:            'Rachel Andrew, Jessica Lord and Tim Holman moderating'
+title:            'Rachel Andrew, Jessica Lord and Tim Holman'
 tagline:          'Meet our next speaker – and our double power moderator team!'
 description:      'Rachel Andrew will be speaking at CSSconf EU 2017, and Jessica Lord and Tim Holman will be moderating'
 keywords:         Speakers, CSSconf, Berlin, conference, CSS, talks, Rachel Andrew, Jessica Lord, Tim Holman